code-dot-org/code-dot-org/apps/docs/refactor.md

 properly by the entry point.
 This would be unintentional coupling.

-Instead, the entry point should be responsible for passing the configured authentication selectors directly to the stepper library via it's `configure` function.
+Instead, the entry point should be responsible for passing the configured authentication selectors directly to the stepper library via its `configure` function.
 Here is how that might look:

 **`src/entry-points/some-page.js`**